LaunchCodeEducation/linux/content/bash-streams-redirection-pipe/walkthrough/redirect-stdin/index.md

 `cat` is concatenating the contents of the here string "hello".

 {{% notice note %}}
 This is identical to `echo "hello"`.
-This is example shows how a here string can be passed to a command as `STDIN`.
+This example shows how a here string can be passed to a command as `STDIN`.
 {{% /notice %}}

 ## `STDIN` Redirection from File